 Settable properties are properties whose values can be both retrieved and set.
-Settable properties are set by using the zfs set command, as described in "Setting ZFS Properties" on page 72.
+Settable properties are set by using the zfs set command, as described in "Setting ZFS Properties" on page 77.
 With the exceptions of quotas and reservations, settable properties are inherited.
-For more information about quotas and reservations, see "ZFS Quotas and Reservations" on page 81.
+For more information about quotas and reservations, see "ZFS Quotas and Reservations" on page 87.

 Some settable properties are specific to a particular type of dataset.
-In such cases, the particular dataset type is mentioned in the description.
+In such cases, the particular dataset type is mentioned in the description in Table 5-1.
 If not specifically mentioned, a property applies to all dataset types: file systems, volumes, clones, and snapshots.